open/close all folders

 Graeme: What was the first one you said?

-- Lee Mack's hilarious response to Michael McIntyre's claim that he once drove a car that could only turn left for a whole month.
+- Lee Mack's hilarious response to Michael McIntyre's claim that he once drove a car that could only turn left for two weeks.
 Even funnier when it turned out to be true.
 In a deleted scene from the end-of-season compilation, Lee Mack said he still didn't believe it, leading to a hilarious argument with David Mitchell.

 Lee Mack: That lie's not just bad, it's so bad that you should just leave, go, get out right now!
 The exit's just on your right, so you're gonna have to go left, then left, then left, then left.... [audience laughs and applauds]